equinor/ert/docs/rst/manual/data_types/index.rst

 If you use OUTPUT_FORMAT:ASCII_TEMPLATE you must also supply the arguments TEMPLATE:/template/file and KEY:MaGiCKEY.
 The template file is an arbitrary existing text file, and KEY is a magic string found in this file.
-When enkf is running the magic string is replaced with parameter data when the ECLIPSE_FILE is written to the directory where the simulation is run from.
+When ERT is running the magic string is replaced with parameter data when the ECLIPSE_FILE is written to the directory where the simulation is run from.
 Consider for example the follwing configuration: